jasondebolt/jenkins-ecs-cluster/README.md

 21) Check the checkbox at the bottom and click "Create" to create the CloudFormation stack.
 The stack will take about 10 minutes to create.

 ### After the Jenkins Cluster stack has been deployed
-21) Once the status of the Jenkins Cluster stack says "COMPLETED", click on the ["Outputs"](https://console.aws.amazon.com/cloudformation) tab to find the URL of the Jenkins Application Load Balancer.
+* Once the status of the Jenkins Cluster stack says "COMPLETED", click on the ["Outputs"](https://console.aws.amazon.com/cloudformation) tab to find the URL of the Jenkins Application Load Balancer.
-22) Click on the URL
+* Click on the URL to view the Jenkins master node.